top of page

 The 27 Subtypes: A 3-Part Podcast with the Liturgists

-Science Mike and I had a marathon of a conversation to bring you this 3 part series introducing you to the 27 subtypes, split up between heart, head and gut centers.
+Mike McHargue and I had a marathon of a conversation to bring you this 3 part series introducing you to the 27 subtypes, split up between heart, head and gut centers.
 In Enneagram theory, the Instincts--Self Preservation, Sexual, and Social Structural-- combine with each of the 9 Enneatypes to create 27 subtypes.
 This podcast takes a descriptive walk through each of the subtypes, highlighting the differences between different instinctual variations of each type.
 The conversations about each type are bookended with narratives by people of each type as well as by the nine Enneagram Songs by Ryan O'Neal of Sleeping at Last.

 If it were me, I'd take it in segments--it's a lot to do all at once!
 But, if it were me, I'd also not run a marathon.
 To each their own.
 But, in case you were wondering, if you were actually to run a marathon listening to it, you'd have to pace your mile at 8:30.
 Good luck to you in your listening / marathoning endeavors.